fmichonneau/francoismichonneau.net/_posts/2017-06-05-field-to-database.md

   a lot of mucus that would damage or asphyxiate other specimens.
 * Many species of nudibranchs (especially phylidids) concentrate toxins of the sponges they feed on.
-They need to be on their own as these toxins will kill most species they will put in jars with.
+They need to be on their own as these toxins will kill most species they will be in jars with.
 * Crabs tend to fight with each others, and lose arms and legs in the process.
-* Several worm phylum produce also a lot of mucuous (nemeretean) that can be problematic to other specimens.
+* Several worm phylum also produce a lot of mucuous (nemeretean) that can be problematic to other specimens.
 * Sponges have lots of secondary compounds that will kill other organisms.
 Keep them separate.

-If coming back from a dive, stabalize what you collect.
+When coming back from a dive, stabilize what you collected.
 Split jars that have too many animals in it.
 Remove some water from the jars to allow for gas exchange and avoid anoxia.
-Place the jars in a cooler, in the shade to avoid the water to get too warm.
+Place the jars in a cooler/ice chest, in the shade to avoid the water to get too warm.
 If in really hot climate and long boat rides, having a little ice in the cooler can be useful.
 Otherwise, putting sea water in the cooler would be enough to avoid the temperature to rise too much during the trip back to the lab.

 ### Rule #2: Keep track of where you find what you collect

 Usually, time underwater is very limited, so it is best to keep mental notes of where you found what you collected.
 However, diving with a slate for quick reminders is useful.

 When stabalizing the specimen collected, add to the jar an identifier for the field site (e.g., A, B, C) if you are visiting multiple sites during a collecting trip, and/or a note to indicate who collected it.
-This will be helpful when you are back in the lab to record the information.
+This will be helpful when you are back in the lab to sort who collected what and record where the specimens were collected.

 As soon as possible, after stabilizing the animals just after the dive, write down on you slate any notes that will help you remember where you found the animals you collected.
-Writing down about the environment can also be useful (coral cover, species of coral or algae making up the bottom, etc.)
+Writing notes about the environment can also be useful (coral cover, species of coral or algae making up the bottom, etc.)

 ## 2. Stabalizing at the lab